jlwakeley/ClassiTag/README.md

 ## Overview

-This project provides a tool for adding classification labels to a large amoount of images within a specified directory on Windows, Linux or Mac systems.
+This project provides a tool for adding classification labels to a large amount of images within a specified directory on Windows, Linux, or Mac systems.
 See example images below.

 ## Prerequisites

 Make sure you have the following prerequisites installed on your system:

 - Python 3.11 or higher
-- Virtualenv (optional but recommended)
 - Dependencies (see below)

 ## Environment Setup

-### For Manual setup or Windows use
+### For Manual setup

 1. Clone the repository: